-- Choose foods high in healthy carbohydrates and proteins to help reduce those pesky cravings.
+- For your recovery diet from alcohol, choose foods high in healthy carbohydrates and proteins to help reduce those pesky cravings.

 - Include daily multivitamin supplements that include folic acid and B-vitamins, while avoiding food and beverage items that include sugar and caffeine during the initial recovery period.

 - Seek out foods that contain tyrosine, tryptophan and amino acids.
 These items will work to aid a positive emotional state and promote alertness.
 Good examples include tofu, seafood, poultry, meat, milk, bananas, sunflower seeds and turkey.